jehy/arduino-came-reader/README.md

 Just connect any 433Mhz receiver, specify port, launch sketch, push button on your remote and get your key in hex.

 If you wanna open gates using received code, use [this sketch](https://github.com/jehy/arduino-came-gates-mqtt).

+Please note that this surely works on Arduino UNO, somehoe does not work on Wemos D1 R1 and not sure of works on other controllers.